Food for the Birds

 Different birds eat different types of food, which can be either plant (seeds, berries, nectar, fruit, nuts, buds, etc.) or animal (worms, insects, larvae, eggs. mammals, fish. and even other birds).
 Plant parts are supplied in your yard by the flowering plants, grasses, shrubs, vines, and trees that are growing there.
 Animals, such as insects and reptiles, will be attracted to the plants in your yard, which will in turn attract birds.

 Decide which bird species you want to attract and find out their food preferences.
 To attract more chickadees and titmice, for example, plant sunflowers to augment the sunflower seed at your feeders.
-If you want to encourage waxwings to visit, plant berry-producing trees such as eastern red cedar and wild cherry.
+If you want to encourage waxwings to visit, plant berry-producing trees such as a native cedar or cherry.
 Fruit trees are great bird attractants because their blossoms attract insects (which attract flycatching birds) and nectar (for hummingbirds, orioles, and tanagers).
 The fruit from fruit trees will be readily eaten by many birds and other wildlife (perhaps they will leave some for you).
 And there’s always the chance of attracting less commonly seen birds to your plantings.
 Keep those binoculars handy!

 Timing is Everything